murshed61/CurrencyConverter/README.md

 Why the project is useful?
 = It improves understanding of arrays,and logical thinking.
 There are multiple ways to tackle this problem so we can always try to improve our efficiency.
 Who maintains and contributes to the project?
-= Maintaining is mostly done by me, Gulam Murshed.
-Other contributing members are Shisir, Anamika and Bijoy.
+= Maintaining is done by Gulam Murshed,Shisir, Anamika and Bijoy.